-- 32. In many of the surveyed States, the IOH must be a natural person.41 However, some States do provide that a legal person may also be eligible for appointment,42 subject to certain requirements such as: - a.
+- 32. In many of the surveyed States, the IOH must be a natural person.43 However, some States do provide that a legal person may also be eligible for appointment,44 subject to certain requirements such as: - a.
 That the individuals to undertake the work on behalf of the legal person are appropriately qualified; - b.
 That the legal person itself is subject to regulation; - c.
 That the court has to be informed about the natural person in charge (i.e., the identity of the natural person who will represent the legal entity must be disclosed to the court); - d.
 That the shareholders and/or employees need to meet the requirements to be an IOH. - 33.
 In all the countries surveyed, the model of insolvency administration is ordinarily a one-person organ.
-However, in some countries, it is possible, under some circumstances, to appoint a second member and have, therefore, a two-member administration organ.
-43 This is used in special cases, namely very large insolvency proceedings or the insolvency of debtors operating certain type of business (financial, insurance, etc.).
-44
+However, in some countries, it is possible, under some circumstances, to appoint a second member and have, therefore, a two-member administration organ.45 This is used in special cases, namely very large insolvency proceedings or the insolvency of debtors operating certain type of business (financial, insurance, etc.).46 - 34.
+When more than one IOH is appointed, in some countries each IOH can bind the estate separately,47 while in other jurisdictions decisions shall be taken by unanimity and actions have to be undertaken jointly.48